OPLSS/introduction-to-algebraic-effects-and-handlers/lecture-4.md

 Ambivalent choice is a computational effect which works as follows.
-There is an exception `Fail : unit → empty` which signifies failure to compute successfully, and an operation `Choose : α list → α`, which returns one of the elements of the list.
+There is an exception `Fail : unit → empty` which signifies failure to compute successfully, and an operation `Select : α list → α`, which returns one of the elements of the list.
 It has to do return an element such that the subsequent computation does *not* fail (if possible).